Abishethvarman/100-days-of-code/README.md

 Day 2 : No code today
 Day 3 : No code today
 Day 4 : Set up the about page
 Day 5 : Set up the footer
+Day 6 : Created the animations